julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 **Notes:**
 - The original Playstation 1 videos were mastered for playback using the "NTSC-J" gamut from the Japanese television standard in force in the 1990s.
      - Unfortunately, neither the x264 encoder nor ffmpeg have an enum for this color gamut.
 So FFNx must hijack `undef` to mean "NTSC-J." **Therefore, unless the exceptions noted above apply, a video that is not NTSC-J will play back with (very) incorrect colors in FFNx if the `--colorprim` metadata is absent.**
-     - fmtconv is capable of doing conversions to/from the NTSC-J color gamut.
+     - **Do not** attempt gamut conversions to/from NTSC-J unless you are 110% sure you know what you're doing.
+FFNx's gamut conversion is now **very** good, probably much better than whatever Avisynth filter you've found.
+So it's almost certainly a better idea to leave the color gamut alone and let FFNx deal with it.
+(Even if you are 110% sure you know what you're doing, it's probably wise to ask ChthonVII to be absolutely certain.)
+          - Do not use fmtconv for conversions to/from NTSC-J color gamut.
+Its NTSC-J preset uses a somewhat wrong whitepoint, uses the unreachable color primary coordinates from the NTSC spec (FFNx uses realistic coordinates for P22 phosphors, and simulates the "color correction chip" that would have (crudely) compensated for the discrepancy from the spec), and does not use a gamut compression algorithm to handle colors outside the destination gmaut without clipping.
+          - [gamutthingy](https://github.com/ChthonVII/gamutthingy) can do the conversion correctly, but you would have to batch process one frame at a time in .png format.
+Perhaps one day gamutthingy will be able to create LUTs in the format used by the Avisynth/Vapoursynth Timecube filter.
 - In the absence of metadata, `bt709` (sRGB) is assumed for eidoslogo.avi and sqlogo.avi because these files don't exist on the Playstation discs, and were presumably created for the PC release, presumably using the sRGB gamut.
+(It's honestly hard to say what the intended colorimetry for these two videos was, and sRGB is just the best guess available.
+We don't really know what was sitting on the desks of the people who made these videos.
+In 1998, the sRGB standard had been proposed, but not yet accepted.
+The first generation of consumer LCD monitors became available in 1997 and 1998, and *most* of them would have been at least close to sRGB.
+The colorimetry of CRT computer monitors was a bit of a "wild west.")
 - The avi video files from the Steam edition of FF8 appear to use the bt709 color gamut.
-(Gamut conversion from NTSC-J was already done when these videos were encoded.)
+(It appears that gamut conversion from NTSC-J was already done when these videos were encoded.)
 - The `bt709` color gamut is the same as sRGB, used by modern computer monitors.
 FFNx will ultimately convert everything to this color gamut.
 (Except if HDR is enabled, everything will instead be converted to the rec2020 color gamut used by HDR monitors.)
 - Due to some compromises necessary for rendering gameplay, videos are subject to two sequential color gamut conversions in some circumstances.
 This is not ideal, but it cannot be avoided.
 Sequential color gamut conversions happen when:
      - When NTSC-J mode is enabled, and the video's color gamut is not NTSC-J.
      - When HDR is enabled, and NTSC-J mode is disabled, and the video's color gamut is not `bt709` (sRGB).
-- The `bt470m` color gamut was deprecated in television standards in 1979.
+- The `bt470m` color gamut was deprecated in television standards in 1994.
 If `bt470m` metadata is encountered, FFNx will assume it's an error and that `smpte170m` was intended.
 - `smpte170m` is SMPTE-C, the North American standard for standard definition television. `smpte240m` is identical.
 - `bt470bg` is EBU (PAL), the European standard for standard definition television.
 - The color primaries of an unlabeled video likely match its color matrix, as follows: `bt709` for bt709, `smpte170m` for NTSC bt601, `bt470bg` for PAL bt601.
 NTSC-J is limited to material mastered for playback on Japanese CRT television sets.
 Videos created from still images created in image editing software like Photoshop and GIMP likely use the sRGB (`bt709`) gamut.